Music of Nebraska: North Omaha

 From the 1920s through the early 1960s North Omaha boasted a vibrant entertainment district featuring African American music.
 The main artery of North 24th Street was the heart of the city's African-American cultural and business community with a thriving jazz and rhythm and blues scene that attracted top-flight swing, blues and jazz bands from across the country.

-The most important venue was the storied Dreamland Ballroom, which was opened in the Jewell Building in 1923 at 24th and Grant Streets in the Near North Side neighborhood.
+An important venue was the storied Dreamland Ballroom, which was opened in the Jewell Building in 1923 at 24th and Grant Streets in the Near North Side neighborhood.
 Dreamland hosted some of the greatest jazz, blues, and swing performers, including Duke Ellington, Count Basie, Louis Armstrong, Lionel Hampton, and the original Nat King Cole Trio.
 Whitney Young spoke there as well.
 Other venues included Jim Bell's Harlem, opened in 1935 on Lake Street, west of 24th; McGill's Blue Room, located at 24th and Lake, and Allen's Showcase Lounge, which was located at 24th and Lake.
 Due to racial segregation, musicians such as Cab Calloway stayed at Myrtle Washington's at 22nd and Willis while others stayed at Charlie Trimble's at 22nd and Seward.
 The intersection of 24th and Lake was the setting of the Big Joe Williams song "Omaha Blues".

 Notable North Omaha musicians

 Blues singer Wynonie Harris was born and raised in Omaha.
 Early North Omaha bands included Lewis' Excelsior Brass Band, Dan Desdunes Band, Simon Harrold's Melody Boys, the Sam Turner Orchestra, the Ted Adams Orchestra, the Omaha Night Owls, Red Perkins and His Original Dixie Ramblers, and the Lloyd Hunter Band who became the first Omaha band to record in 1931.
 A Lloyd Hunter concert poster can be seen on display at the Community Center in nearby Mineola, Iowa.

 North Omaha's musical culture also birthed several nationally and internationally reputable African American musicians.
-Preston Love and drummer Buddy Miles were friends while growing up.
-They collaborated throughout their lives, and while they were playing with the greatest names in rock and roll, jazz, R&B, and funk.
+Preston Love and drummer Buddy Miles were friends while growing up and they collaborated throughout their lives.
 Big Joe Williams and funk band leader Lester Abrams are also from North Omaha.
 Omaha-born Wynonie Harris, one of the founders of rock and roll, got his start at the North Omaha clubs and for a time lived in the now-demolished Logan Fontennelle projects at 2213 Charles Street.